Feb. 11, 1990: Douglas vs Tyson

-Every fan knows the narrative.
-In 1990, the undefeated Mike Tyson appeared indomitable, while Buster Douglas was merely a talented but underachieving contender for Mike to destroy on his way to a bigger fight.
-This didn’t happen, of course, since a powerful and precise combination in the tenth round snatched Tyson’s title away, and with it, his air of his invincibility.
-Lost in discussions of this bout is its strange context.
-Fought at nine in the morning in Tokyo, in front of a reserved Japanese crowd, the theater that staged boxing’s most startling drama was a strangely quiet one.
-The amazing knockout, which forever changed the heavyweight division, was only the climax to a story whose development was equally fascinating.
+Every serious fight fan is quite familiar with the narrative.
+In 1990, the undefeated Mike Tyson appeared indomitable and unstoppable, while Buster Douglas was merely a talented but underachieving contender for Mike to destroy on his way to a much bigger fight.
+This didn’t happen, of course, since a powerful and precise combination in the tenth round snatched Tyson’s title away, and with it, his air of invincibility.
+Lost in discussions of Douglas vs Tyson is its strange context.
+Fought at nine in the morning in Tokyo, in front of a reserved Japanese crowd, one of boxing’s most startling dramas ended with an amazing knockout which forever changed the heavyweight division, but it was only the climax to a story whose development was equally fascinating.

 His lone appearance on a large stage had been a shot at the IBF title against Tony Tucker.
 In a stupor-inducing bout, Douglas himself performed like someone who had just been roused from bed.
-When the fight was somewhat hastily stopped in round ten after Douglas absorbed a series of hard right hands, he exhibited less disappointment than a man who had just missed his bus.
+When the fight was somewhat hastily stopped after Douglas absorbed a series of hard right hands in round ten, he exhibited less disappointment than a man who had just missed his bus.
 Few thought highly of Douglas’ ability.
 And absolutely no one thought he had a chance to defeat Tyson.

-But unusual and highly emotional circumstances attended the challenger’s preparation for his confrontation with Tyson.
-Only twenty-three days before the fight, Douglas’ mother passed away.
-The two were very close, and members of his camp were concerned Buster would be too grief-stricken and discouraged to continue training.
-But rather than deflate him, her death had a galvanizing effect, and Douglas later said that after her passing his training became markedly more intense.
-Perhaps when confronted with the loss of a parent and the horror of mortality, a mere boxing match with Mike Tyson, who Douglas had already promised his mother he’d defeat, wasn’t such a harrowing thought.
+But unusual and highly emotional circumstances attended the challenger’s preparation for the biggest opportunity of his career, as three weeks before the fight Buster’s mother died.
+The two were very close, and members of his camp were concerned Douglas would be too grief-stricken and discouraged to continue training.
+But rather than deflate him, her death had a galvanizing effect; Buster later said that after her passing his training became markedly more intense.
+Perhaps when confronted with the loss of a parent and the horror of mortality, a mere boxing match with Mike Tyson, who Douglas had already promised his mother he would defeat, wasn’t such a harrowing thought.

 Tyson’s offense couldn’t be thwarted for an entire fight, however, and in the eighth round he dropped Douglas with an uppercut.
 Buster got to his feet just before the expiration of the count and made it to the end of the round.
 By this point Mike’s left eye was badly swollen, but his corner didn’t even have a cold press on hand to treat it with.
 The eighth was followed by a rough ninth in which Tyson tried to capitalize on the knockdown.
 He couldn’t, and barely survived the round himself after being pasted by a series of hard rights.
 In the tenth, Douglas caught him with a hellacious uppercut that violently launched Mike’s head back.
 The subsequent combination floored Mike and the dazed champ could only fumble for his mouthpiece as the referee’s count narrated the final seconds of his championship reign.